Vizonex/Winloop/README.md

     asyncio.run(main())
   ```
   No doubt that this will still require some heavy stress tests before we can just call it good but glad to see that progress is coming along so greatly :)

+ - 6/4/2023 Everything seems to be in order now including servers (Except for UDP because I haven't check that yet (It might work actually) but TCP works!) and I also fixed some other smaller details like signal functions.
+I'll try to turn this library into a python package shortly when I've added a few more commits.
+Once it has become a library I'll Modify this entire readme into learning how to install it using pip.
+I have no doubt that this is better than chat gpt or all those other inventions.
+Really Winloop is the future!
+I guess the most staisfying part of all is fixing things on your own.
+You will struggle but eventually you will make something useful.
+I hope this incredible month long journey has taught you that you can accomplish great things. - Vizonex